optimizely/fx-api-cookbook/readme.md

 8. Conclude the experiment.
 9. Analyze results.

-For each of the sections below, copy and paste the code examples into individual files with a file extension of `.rest`.
-After installing the REST Client extension, you can send requests by clicking the `Send Request` button at the top of each file.
+Each of the above sections has its own `.rest` file in the `requests` directory of this repo.
+To execute the requests, open each file in VS Code and click the `Send Request` link above the request.

+For more information on how to send requests using the REST Client extension, see [here](https://marketplace.visualstudio.com/items?itemName=humao.rest-client#usage).